near/docs/docs/index.md

           </div>
           <div className="card__body">
             <h3>NEAR Tools</h3>
-              Info on our SDK, API, CLI, and more.
+            Discover our SDK, API, CLI, and more
           </div>
         </div>
       </a>